 Psoriasis treatment

-The goal of psoriasis treatment is to help decrease the rapid skin cell turnover that causes skin plaques and to help alleviate discomfort.
+The goal of psoriasis treatment is to help decrease the rapid skin cell turnover that causes skin plaques and to relieve symptoms.

 Depending on the type and severity of psoriasis, treatment may involve a combination of:

 Autoimmune diseases can run in families, but not everyone inherits them or develops symptoms.
-Once you’ve been diagnosed with one autoimmune disorder, you’re often more at risk of developing another.
+That said, once you receive a diagnosis of one autoimmune disorder, you’re often more at risk of developing another.

-Vitiligo is more common in people with certain autoimmune diseases.
-A 2018 review found that the following autoimmune conditions may be associated with vitiligo:
+Vitiligo is more common in people with certain autoimmune diseases, such as:

 Both vitiligo and psoriasis are also associated with an increased risk of developing other autoimmune diseases.
 While there is no cure for either condition, treatments are available.